-MediaCityUK Metrolink Station is the best stop for many of the buildings at the development – Quay House (BBC), Bridge House (BBC), Orange Tower (ITV) etc.
+MediaCityUK Metrolink Tram Stop is the best stop for many of the buildings at the development – Quay House (BBC), Bridge House (BBC), Orange Tower (ITV) etc.

 The famous Blue Peter Garden lies next to the station.
 It was opened in 2012 by The Princess Royal, after being moved from its original location at Television Centre in London.
 Designed by Percy Thrower, it features a fish pond handprints of famous presenters, a bronze statue of Petra (the first Blue Peter pet), and paw prints of other pets.
 The garden is open to the public.